 Upon completion of this program, the student will be able to:

-- demonstrate an understanding of the role of oppression and privilege in the lives of women, integrating the roles played by of race, class, gender, ethnicity, age, (dis)ability, and sexuality in women’s experiences.
+- explain the role of oppression and privilege in the lives of women from an intersectional perspective, considering the influence of race, class, ethnicity, age, ability, sexuality, and other aspects of identity.

-- demonstrate the ability to summarize and apply a variety of feminist theories.
+- identify, summarize, and apply a variety of feminist theories.

 - identify and discuss a range of gender issues, including motherhood, gender-based violence, reproductive justice, economic issues, marriage and relationships, political leadership, employment, and physical and mental health issues.

-- demonstrate the ability to examine issues of women and gender from an interdisciplinary, cross-cultural, and global perspective.
+- analyze issues of women and gender from an interdisciplinary, cross-cultural, and global perspective.